jeanlucthumm/dotfiles/nix/system/modules/README.md

-# `modules` directory

-This directory contains composable pieces for an overall system config.
+Contains composable pieces for an overall system config.